grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 - It must be an app plugin.
 - It must be preloaded by setting the [preload property](https://grafana.com/docs/grafana/latest/developers/plugins/metadata/#pluginjson) to `true` in the `plugin.json`.
-- It must be installed and *enabled* for the extension to be available.
+- It must be installed and _enabled_ for the extension to be available.

 ## How to extend the Grafana UI or an app plugin from your app plugin

-1. Open the `module.ts(x)` file in your plugin where your `AppPlugin` should be exposed.

 1. Add the `configureExtensionLink` method in your `module.ts(x)` file to register extensions.
 This requires an object containing the following properties:

-   - `extensionPointId` *required* - the unique identifier of the extension point you would like to extend.
+   - `extensionPointId` _required_ - the unique identifier of the extension point you would like to extend.
-   - `title` *required* - used to display your extension at the extension point.
+   - `title` _required_ - used to display your extension at the extension point.
-   - `description` *required* - short description of what your extension does.
+   - `description` _required_ - short description of what your extension does.
    - `path` - a path within your app plugin where you would like to send users when they click the extension.
    - `onClick` - a callback that should be triggered when the user clicks the extension.
    - `category` - a category that we should use to group your extension with other extensions.